Marvellous-Codeworks/Homepage/blog/2026-06-17-tms-tab-groups-edge-chromium-bug/index.md

 - Tabs **outside tab groups** are not affected and restore correctly.
 - The suspended tab URL (`chrome-extension://…` / `extension://…`) is apparently filtered out during session restore when inside a group.

 This is tracked in the dedicated GitHub issue **[#374](https://github.com/gioxx/MarvellousSuspender/issues/374)**, opened specifically for Edge.
-Issue **[#369](https://github.com/gioxx/MarvellousSuspender/issues/369)** — the original Chrome report — has also been reopened because of these lingering effects across the Chromium ecosystem.
+Issue **[#369](https://github.com/gioxx/MarvellousSuspender/issues/369)**, the original Chrome report, has also been reopened because of these lingering effects across the Chromium ecosystem.

 ## Current status

 To be clear about where things stand right now:

-- The **browser-side Chromium fix** is [under review](https://chromium-review.googlesource.com/c/chromium/src/+/7933990) but has **not yet landed in Chrome's stable channel** — Chrome 149.0.7827.156 is still affected.
+- The **browser-side Chromium fix** is [under review](https://chromium-review.googlesource.com/c/chromium/src/+/7933990) but has **not yet landed in Chrome's stable channel**, Chrome 149.0.7827.156 is still affected.
 The fix is expected sometime this weekend or early next week.
 - **Edge will take even longer**, as it follows its own release schedule on top of Chromium's.
 - **TMS 8.1.4** addressed the issue for Chrome users at the extension level, but some edge cases are still being investigated (see [#369](https://github.com/gioxx/MarvellousSuspender/issues/369)).
 - **TMS 8.1.5** is in active development and specifically targets the Edge regression.
-A fix has already been tested and looks solid — we expect a release candidate to be ready very soon.
+A fix has already been tested and looks solid, we expect a release candidate to be ready very soon.

 We are not waiting for the browser vendors to ship their fix.
 We are shipping our own.